 Law school is no joke.
 If you’re unsure about whether you’re ready for the demands of law school or even if you want to attend law school at all, we can help.
 Our quiz, designed by experts, evaluates your skills, goals, and interests.
 Find out if you’d make a good lawyer down below!

 Studying law, for most, is worth the stress.
-It’s understandable if you’re doubtful, but how hard law school is shouldn’t deter you if you’re passionate and committed.
-Below are some FAQs to help you work through whether law school is your next step.
+It’s understandable if you’re doubtful, but the difficulty of law school shouldn’t deter you if you’re passionate and committed.
+Below are some FAQs to help you become a lawyer.

 Upon graduating from law school, many look back on their hardship through a legal education as a reason why they’re proficient as a lawyer.
 So how hard is law school?
 Law school is hard for one main reason; it works.
 The critical thinking skills acquired in law school are necessary for success as a lawyer.